DalBrar/SENG401-TV-Tracker/lab01/dals/Q1- HTML.md

 		`radio` - defines a radio button that lets a user select ONLY ONE of a limited number of choices.
 		`checkbox` - defines a checkbox that lets a user select ZERO or MORE options of a limited number of choices.
 		`button` - defines a button.
+		`number' - for numbers only
+		`tel' - for telephones only

 #### 14) What is the difference between “GET” and “POST” in HTML forms?
 Which one is suitable for sending sensitive data?
 		`GET`